FraunhoferIOSB/FROST-Server/docs/extensions/DataModel-DCAT.md

 ### Installation

-TODO: explain installation, like how to enable the DCAT extension within the FROST-Server configuration.
+The DCAT data model extension must be enabled in the FROST-Server configuration.
+See https://fraunhoferiosb.github.io/FROST-Server/settings/plugins.html for details.

+TODO: Add enable token documenation into settings file.

 ### DCAT-Export